 The S&P 500 is an index that measures large-cap U.S. stock market performance.
 It is a float-adjusted market capitalization weighted index of 500 U.S. operating companies and real estate investment trusts selected by the S&P U.S. Index Committee through a non-mechanical process that factor in criteria such as domicile, investible weight factor, liquidity, market capitalization and financial viability.
 Changes to the index composition are made on an as needed basis.
 There is no scheduled reconstitution.
 Rather, changes in response to corporate actions and market developments can be made at any time.
-As of December 31, 2022, the S&P 500 included companies with capitalizations between \$3.6 billion and \$2.1 trillion.
-The average capitalization of the companies comprising the Index was approximately \$67.2 billion.
+As of December 31, 2023, the S&P 500 included companies with capitalizations between \$4.9 billion and \$3.0 trillion.
+The average capitalization of the companies comprising the Index was approximately \$83.6 billion.
 S&P publishes the S&P 500.
 The daily calculation of the current value of the S&P 500 is based on the relative value of the aggregate market value of the common stocks of 500 companies as of a particular time compared to the aggregate average initial market value of the common stocks of 500 similar companies at the time of the inception of the S&P 500.
 The 500 companies are not the 500 largest publicly traded companies and not all 500 companies are listed on the NYSE.
 Constituent selection is at the discretion of the Index Committee and is based on eligibility criteria.
 The indices have a fixed constituent company count of 500, 400, and 600, respectively.
 Sector balance, as measured by a comparison of each GICs sector's weight in the S&P Total Market Index, in the relevant capitalization range, is also considered in the selection of companies for the indices.
 S&P may from time-to-time, in its sole discretion, add companies to, or delete companies from, the S&P 500 to achieve the objectives stated above.
-Relevant criteria employed by S&P include the viability of the particular company, the extent to which that company represents the industry group to which it is assigned, the extent to which the company's co
+Relevant criteria employed by S&P include the viability of the particular company, the extent to which that company represents the industry group to which it is assigned, the extent to which the company's common stock is widely held and the market value and trading activity of the common stock of that company.